alebedev87/gomodhello/README.md

-# Example of how to create a Go module in GitHub
+# How to create a Go module in GitHub

 ## Module name
 Go tools will query VCS of your module, so, the name needs to be a full URL to your git repository.